 - An applicant who satisfies course work and degree requirements and has a specific number of years of qualifying experience and a specific number of professional development quality points (PDQPs)

-- Certified Fisheries Professional (FP-C) (applying as Established Fisheries Professional)
+- Certified Fisheries Professional, Established (FP-C) (applying as Established Fisheries Professional)

 |Certification Type||Member Cost|